If you’re new here, this is the best place to start.

 I diversify with uncorrelated or less correlated assets, such as:

-hedge funds and absolute-return strategies
+hedge funds / absolute-return strategies

 gold or commodities